-Problem Possible Causes Solutions Cloudy Water microscopic particles too small to filter out.
-Test and adjust all water balance elements and add floc- culent to cause the particles to combine together so they can be filtered out. high Total Alkalinity high pH levels high Calcium Hardness Test these water balance elements and adjust to recommended parameters.
-Scale (White/Grayish De- posit) high Calcium Hardness Test calcium hardness level and treat with sequesting agent or perform partial drain/refill.
-Skin Eye Irritation improper pH and/or Total Alkalinity levels Test water balance and make the appropriate Excessive Foam buildup of body oils or cosmetics If no water line is present you can try using defoamer to break up the contaminants and then a clarifier to help filter them away.
+PROBLEM POSSIBLE CAUSES SOLUTIONS Cloudy Water Microscopic particles too small to filter out.
+Test and adjust all water balance elements and add flocculent to cause the particles to combine together so they can be filtered out.
+Increase filter cycle time.
+High Total Alkalinity High pH levels High Calcium Hardness Test these water balance elements and adjust to recommended parameters.
+Scale (White/Grayish Deposit) High Calcium Hardness Test calcium hardness level and treat with sequesting agent or perform partial drain/refill.
+Skin Eye Irritation Improper pH and/or Total Alkalinity levels Test water balance and make the appropriate changes.
+Excessive Foam Buildup of body oils or cosmetics If no water line is present you can try using defoamer to break up the contaminants and then a clarifier to help filter them away.
 If a water line is present the spa may need to be drained and cleaned.
 Either way, the filter should be thoroughly cleaned by soaking over night in bleach.
 An oil absorbing sponge can help in preventing this in the future.
-Prevent by running an extra rinse cycle on washing machine or re-rinse well by hand.
-Laundry detergent residual in swim- wear Some organic matter is prone to causing foamy water as it breaks down in the filter (maple leaves especially).
-Generally using defoamer to break up the contaminants, then a clarifier excess organic contaminants To help filter them away followed by thoroughly cleaning your filter will clear up the problem.
-It may however be necessary to drain and refill your spa if the foaming is quite excessive. low Calcium Hardness Test calcium hardness and if necessary increase with calciumchloride Corrosion/Etching low Calcium Hardness and/or low Total Alkalinity Test calcium hardness and if necessary increase with calcium chloride Discoloured Water (Clear v. turbid water) presence of metals in water (iron, copper, etc) Treat with chelating or sequestering agent Unstable pH low Total Alkalinity levels Test total alkalinity levels and if necessary increase with sodium bicarbonate pH resistant to changing high Total Alkalinity levels Test total alkalinity levels and if necessary decrease with sodium bisulfate or muriatic acid contact your local Hydropool retailer for specific product recommendation
+Increase filter cycle time.
+Laundry detergent residual in swimwear Prevent by running an extra rinse cycle on washing machine or re-rinse well by hand Excess organic contaminants Some organic matter is prone to causing foamy water as it breaks down in the filter (maple leaves especially).
+Generally using defoamer to break up the contaminants, then a clarifier To help filter them away followed by thoroughly cleaning your filter will clear up the problem.
+It may however be necessary to drain and refill your spa if the foaming is quite excessive.
+Low Calcium Hardness Test calcium hardness and if necessary increase with calciumchloride Corrosion/Etching Presence of metals in water (iron, copper, etc) Test total alkalinity levels and if necessary increase with sodium bicarbonate Discoloured Water (Clear v. turbid water) Presence of metals in water (iron, copper, etc) Treat with chelating or sequestering agent Unstable pH Low Total Alkalinity levels Test total alkalinity levels and if necessary increase with sodium bicarbonate pH resistant to changing High Total Alkalinity levels Test total alkalinity levels and if necessary decrease with sodium bisulfate or muriatic acid Contact your local Hydropool retailer for specific product recommendation

-ROUTINE HOT TUB MAINTENACE
+ROUTINE HOT TUB MAINTENANCE